-in one's perfection, I can't perfect others any more than I can win competitive races for them.
-But just as I can help another to win a race by training with her, discussing strategy, and sharing nutritional tips, so too I can help others perfect themselves by helping them develop their normative competence and deliberating with them, identifying options, discussing the comparative merits of these options, and providing them with opportunities to exercise their normative powers.
+Green makes sense of Kant's admonitions against aiming at the perfection of another by interpreting them as constraints on how we aim at the perfection of others.25 Given the role of one's own agency in one's perfection, I cannot perfect others any more than I can win competitive races for them.
+But just as I can help another to win a race by training with him or her, discussing strategy, and sharing nutritional tips, so too I can help others perfect themselves by helping them develop their normative competence and deliberating with them, identifying options, discussing the comparative merits of these options, and providing them with opportunities to exercise their normative powers.
 I can help others perfect themselves, just not in ways that bypass their agency.
-In this way, Green realizes that the role of juridical freedom in self-realization places limits on the paternalistic powers of the state.25
+In this way, Green realizes that the role of juridical freedom in self-realization places limits on the paternalistic powers of the state.26